ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

         * A short, one-line description of the entry point.
         * The ``short_description`` is displayed by ``ansible-doc -t role -l``.
+        * The short description should always be a string and never a list.

     :description:

         * A longer description that may contain multiple lines.
+        * This can be a single string, or a list of strings.
+In case this is a list of strings, every list element is a new paragraph.

+    :version_added:

+        * The version of the role when the entrypoint was added.
+        * This is a string, and not a float, for example, ``version_added: '2.1'``.
+        * In collections, this must be the collection version the entrypoint was added to.
+For example, ``version_added: 1.0.0``.

     :author: